vertical-space/ALISEQ/docs/source/page2.rst

     not a real function!

-.. this is an rst comment. it explain swhat the code here does, but should not show up in the actual document.
+.. this is an rst comment. it explains what the code does, but does not show up in the html document.

    it can continue with indentation.